mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 * Deleting the `C:\Users\<username>\.nx` directory on your machine
 * Re-installing and trying again.
 * Deleting and making a new connection profile for the nx-login server you're connecting to.

 ### Can't display graphics from sci machine or other onward connection

-Did you omit the -X option from the SSH command when you made the onward connection to that machine?
-Try -Y if -X doesn't work for you.
+Did you omit the `-X` option from the SSH command when you made the onward connection to that machine?
+Try `-Y` if `-X` doesn't work for you.

 ### Disk space

 Check your disk usage in your JASMIN home directory: if this is over the 100G limit, you may not be able to write any temporary files and this could prevent NoMachine from being able to start a new session or even reconnect to an existing virtual desktop session.
 Clear out some space and re-check with `pdu -sh $HOME` to find out how much space you're using.

+### Can't connect or gets stuck connecting to a previous session

+Sometimes, you can't connect because you have a previous session which did not terminate correectly, or you might have problems reconnecting to a previous desktop session.
+Sometimes the client will get stuck with a "spinning wheel" before eventually timing out.
+You can terminate your own previous session as follows:

+- Follow instructions in {{<link "#connecting">}}Connecting{{</link>}} until step 2 where all the users' sessions on the machine are displayed.
+- Find the one corresponding to your username
+- Right-click it and select "Terminate session"

+Note that you may lose any unsaved work in the session that you terminate, but it should clear the stuck session and allow you to reconnect.
+Please try this first before asking the support team, as this is the first thing that they will try in order to clear your session.

 ### "It worked yesterday"

-For occasions where "it worked last time I tried to connect, but now doesn't", the time-honoured IT support advice of "turning it off and on again" is applicable: try restarting your local machine where the NX client is running, as this can sometimes clear issues with the client, your machine or your network connection.
+For occasions where "it worked last time I tried to connect, but now doesn't", please first try the above step to clear any previous session which might have got stuck, otherwise the time-honoured IT support advice of "turning it off and on again" is applicable: try restarting your local machine where the NX client is running, as this can sometimes clear issues with the client, your machine or your network connection.
 Don't forget to re-connect via your VPN if available.